 Setting this value causes dip_settruncation to be called.
-This causes all versions of the Gaussian filter to change (this number represents the extent of the filtering kernel, in terms of the given parameter sigma).
+This changes all finite impulse response Gaussian filters (this number represents the extent of the filtering kernel, in terms of the given parameter sigma).
+Note that the Gaussian filters are also available as IIR (infinite impulse response) filters and as Fourier Domain filters; these versions are not affected by the truncation parameter.